 Q: How does Keyboard Classroom work?

 Keyboard Classroom comes as a Digital Download which will be sent to the email associated with the purchase.
-Shortly after your purchase the Finger Guides will arrive by USPS.
+If you purchased the Finger Guides (sold separately) they will shortly arrive by USPS.

 Q: What’s the difference between a Single User license and a Family License?